 Entrepreneur | Co-Founder, Fast Company | Bestselling Author

-Fast Company has won just about every award there is to win in the magazine world, from “Startup of the Year” to “Magazine of the Year” to three National Magazine Awards.
-In recognition of Fast Company‘s impact on business, Bill was named “Champion of Workplace Learning and Performance” by the American Society of Training and Development.
+Taylor’s three books are just the latest chapter in a career devoted to challenging conventional wisdom and showcasing the power of business at its best.
+At Fast Company, he launched a magazine that has won just about every award there is to win in the magazine world, from “Startup of the Year” to “Magazine of the Year” to three National Magazine Awards.
+In recognition, Taylor was named “Champion of Workplace Learning and Performance” by the American Society of Training and Development.
 Past winners include Jack Welch of GE and Fred Smith of FedEx.